pingcap/docs-tidb-operator/en/access-dashboard.md

 To access TiDB Dashboard smoothly in Kubernetes, you need to use TiDB Operator v1.1.1 (or later versions) and the TiDB cluster (v4.0.1 or later versions).

-You can configure the `TidbCluster` object file as follows to enable quick access to TiDB Dashboard:
+You need to configure the `TidbCluster` object file as follows to enable quick access to TiDB Dashboard:

 ```yaml
 apiVersion: pingcap.com/v1alpha1